Skip to Content

 7. Unmarked Trail – 2.0 miles

-Hiking Tip: Most people only walk the Gorge Trail and visit the Overlook so if you want to avoid the crowds, hike one of the other trails in the park.
+The most popular hike is the Gorge Trail which is 0.95 miles in length one way.
+This is a very easy trail with minimal elevation gain.
+Most people only walk the Gorge Trail and visit the Overlook so if you want to avoid the crowds, you can hike one of the other trails in the park.

 Entrance to the Gorge Trail at Taughannock Falls State Park

-Informational sign at the beginning of Taughannock Falls Gorge Trail
+Informational sign at the beginning of the hike

-Small shelf like waterfall running dry near entrance to Ithaca state park finger lakes
+Small shelf like waterfall running dry near the entrance to an Ithaca state park in the finger lakes

 Lower Falls running low after a summer drought

-In spring and early summer, lower falls is abundant with a heavy flow as water spreads across the flat surface and gently cascades from various points.
+But in late spring, Lower Falls is abundant with a heavy flow as water spreads across the flat surface and gently cascades from various points.
+This is just an appetizer for what’s about to come.

 Man walking along a dried section of Taughannock Creek